-Objective: That demolition within a local heritage precinct does not have an unacceptable impact on the local historic heritage significance of the precinct.
-Acceptable Solutions Performance Criteria A1 P1 building, works of walls and outbuilding and outbuilding and outbuilding and being an another being and being and being and being and being an another being and being eritage precinct, demolition of a or fabric, including trees, fences, ildings must: local heritage place; le from any road or public open a value, feature or characteristic part of a precinct listed in the cal Provisions Schedule.
-Within a local heritage precinct, demolition of a building, works or fabric, including trees, fences, walls and outbuildings, must not cause an unacceptable impact on the local historic heritage significance of the local heritage precinct as identified in the relevant Local Provisions Schedule, having regard to: (a) the physical condition of the building, works, structure or trees; (b) the extent and rate of deterioration of the building, works, structure or trees; (c) the safety of the building, works, structure or trees; (d) the streetscape in which the building, works, structure or trees is located; (e) the special or unique contribution that the building, works, structure or trees makes to the streetscape or townscape values of the local heritage precinct identified in the relevant Local Provisions Schedule; (f) any options to reduce or mitigate deterioration; (g) whether demolition is a reasonable option to secure the long-term future of a building. works or structure; and (h) any economic considerations.
+Objective: That demolition within a local herit the local historic heritage significant age precinct does not have an unacceptable impact on nce of the precinct.
+Acceptable Solutions Performance Criteria A1 P1 building, works walls and outbu (a) not be on a (b) not be visit space; and (c) not involve specifically a local heritage place; ole from any road or public open Within a local heritage precinct, demolition of a building, works or fabric, including trees, fences, walls and outbuildings, must not cause an unacceptable impact on the local historic heritage significance of the local heritage precinct as identified in the relevant Local Provisions Schedule, having regard to: (a) the physical condition of the building, works, structure or trees; (b) the extent and rate of deterioration of the building, works, structure or trees; (c) the safety of the building, works, structure or trees; (d) the streetscape in which the building, works, structure or trees is located; (e) the special or unique contribution that the building, works, structure or trees makes to the streetscape or townscape values of the local heritage precinct identified in the relevant Local Provisions Schedule; (f) any options to reduce or mitigate deterioration; (g) whether demolition is a reasonable option to secure the long-term future of a building, works or structure; and

+(h) any economic considerations.